jdhchow/QuantitativeSportsBetting/README.md

 | NFL            | Playoffs       | 2020-01-04 | 2020-02-02 |
 | NHL            | Playoffs       | 2020-04-XX | 2020-06-XX |
 | NBA            | Playoffs       | 2020-04-XX | 2020-06-XX |

+## Note on Code Quality
+A lot of the code could be made more modular.
+The importance; however, we do not want a clean repository if it means many dependencies.
+Each strategy should be self-contained.
+Further, we do not care about code quality, rather the code is simply the means to generate the backtesting results.